Skip to content ↓

 Intro

-Hello Marcus and welcome to another episode of @MadeInMayflowerMedia.
+Hello Marcus & Ellie and welcome to another episode of @MadeInMayflowerMedia.

-Today, you have kindly agreed to be out wonderful guest.
-You have had a really exciting career, from flying in the Royal Air Force to working with big companies and teams all over the world to help them think better.
+Today, you have kindly agreed to be out wonderful guests.
+You have both had a really exciting career, each of you serving for over 20 years in Royal Air Force, then going on to working with big companies and teams all over the world to help them think better.

-You're an expert in something called Red Team Thinking which helps people challenge ideas, spot problems before they happen, critically think and make better decisions.
+You're both experts in something called Applied Critical Thinking which helps people thing differently, challenge ideas, spot problems before they happen, and make better decisions.

 We believe that you help leaders and teams see things they might miss, and today, you're kindly here to help us think more clearly, ask bigger questions, and become better problem-solvers.
 We are keen to learn more about becoming confident critical thinkers.